 So far, it can be concluded that the adoption of sustainability standards by Chinese SMEs still remains in its infant stage.
-On the one hand, more and more CSR measures or even VSS have been included into laws and regulations, which SMEs are increasingly obliged to conform to.
-Some SMEs choose to take an active part in sustainability certifications based on their intrinsic needs to safeguard market reputation or status as suppliers to MNCs; while on the other hand, a great many SMEs fail in standards compliance due to various constraints such as price sensitivity and rising costs, lack of technical, management and financial capabilities, as well as the low consumer awareness.
+On the one hand, more and more voluntary standards have been included into laws and regulations, which SMEs are increasingly obliged to conform to.
+Some SMEs choose to take an active part in sustainability certifications based on their intrinsic needs to safeguard market reputation or status as suppliers to MNCs; while on the other hand, a great many SMEs fail in standards compliance due to various constraints such as price sensitivity and rising costs, lack of technical, management and financial capabilities, as well as the incompatibility between national and international standards.
 As the first step, mapping out drivers and constraints behind company behaviors could help come up with potential solutions.

 From a much broader perspective, the UN 2030 Agenda has set parallel objectives to simultaneously promote sustainability and trade.
-It is notable that the Sustainable Development Goal (SDG) 12 aims at ensuring sustainable consumption and production patterns, while the SDG Target 17.10 calls for a universal, open, transparent, predictable, inclusive, non-discriminatory and equitable multilateral trade system under the World Trade Organization (WTO) (UN, 2015).
+It is notable that the Sustainable Development Goal (SDG) 12 aims at ensuring sustainable consumption and production patterns, while the SDG Target 17.10 calls for a universal, open, transparent, predictable, inclusive, non-discriminatory and equitable multilateral trade system under the World Trade Organization (WTO) (United Nations, 2015).
 However in reality, it will not be an easy task to kill two birds with one stone.
-In terms of sustainability standards, they can be conducive to facilitating the transformation of consumption and production patterns, meanwhile they also trigger some concerns about creating barriers to trade.
+In terms of sustainability standards, they can be conducive to facilitate the transformation of consumption and production patterns, meanwhile they also trigger some concerns about creating technical barriers to trade.
 Therefore, it is worth thinking how to guarantee the adoption of sustainability standards by SMEs will not sacrifice their trade interests.
-Sustainability standards should never become trade barriers or job killers that jeopardize the basic survival of SMEs.
-Instead, they should be used as effective tools to foster true sustainability and better employment and contribute to socially and environmentally sustainable economic growth in the long run.
+In China, sustainability standards should never become trade barriers or job killers that jeopardize the basic survival of SMEs.
+Instead, they should be used as effective tools to foster true sustainability and better employment and contribute to the nation's socially and environmentally sustainable economic growth in the long run.

 To this end, the Chinese government shoulders an indispensable responsibility in navigating SMEs through their difficulties in standards compliance.
 Given China's centralized political culture and authoritative traditions, government at all levels needs to take the lead in scaling up their efforts on capacity building for SMEs.
 The inability of Chinese SMEs to adopt sustainability standards can be well addressed through the combination of tax stimulation, bank financial support as well as technical and management assistance from the government.
-In particular, the launch of China's national platform on VSS in June 2017 has presented a unique and valuable opportunity for SMEs to embrace sustainability standards.
+In particular, the launch of China's national platform on voluntary sustainability standards

+(VSS) in June 2017 has presented a unique and valuable opportunity for SMEs to embrace sustainability standards.